 I Dig Everything (Bowie): released as the first Bowie solo single in 1966 (Pye 7N 17157).
 Re-released several times, see the Early Works section.
 A surround sound mix of this mono track was created for the compilation The British Are Coming Vol. 1 (Sanctuary 76845).
 Surpringly, it was played live on the BowieNet members-only concert in New York, Roseland Ballroom, 19-06-00, and on a concert at the BBC's Broadcasting House in London, 27-06-00.
 Not long after, it was recorded for Toy; this version, however, remains unreleased.

 I Feel Free (Bruce/Brown): a 1972 live version, recorded on the Kingston, Polytechnic, 06-05-72 show, is released on the same bootlegs as on which 'Gotta Get A Job' appears.
 This version was officially released 23 years later on RarestOneBowie (in the same sound quality!).
 Studio versions were recorded in 1980 for Scary Monsters (see 'Is There Life After Marriage') and in 1993 for Black Tie White Noise.
+A unique 1'53" edit appeared on the 'Jump They Say' promo cassette (Savage SADJ 50039-4).
 The "RSO Mix", as released on the Dancing Queen (Westwood One WWI vol. 56) and 1993 (BOW1993) bootlegs, is exactly similar to the album version.

 I Feel So Bad (Willis): performed live in Seattle (Gorge Amphitheatre) on 16-08-02, the 25th anniversary of Elvis's death.